-No matter what stage of your journey you are at, if you are looking for a queer counselor who understands and can help you to live a full and healthy life, I’m happy to assist.
+No matter what stage of your journey you are at, if you are looking for a queer counselor who understands and can help you to live a fulfilled life, I’m happy to assist.
 I am here to support folx who are exploring their sexual orientations and/or gender identities.

-Although I am a queer counselor with expertise in LBGTQIA+, I am skilled at working with all sexual orientations including straight/heterosexual individuals.
+Although I am a queer counselor with expertise in LBGTQIA+, I am skilled at working with all sexual orientations and gender identities.